LukeGrahamLandry/franca/examples/os/README.md

 - support riscv and amd64
 - gpu
 - check for needs_reset flag when waiting for virt queue
-- call virtualization.framework from my language and bundle the whole thing into one exe
-- support entitlements in my codesign
 - make volatile pointers less painful in my language
 - accel-hvf and vzf use 100% cpu when spinning in wfi
 - vzf: sometimes you don't get the `>>>` prompt until you hit a key